reinhart1010/nix/docs/en/common/cradle.md

 # cradle

 The Cradle PHP framework.
-Some subcommands such as `cradle install` have their own usage documentation.
+Some subcommands such as `install` have their own usage documentation.
 More information: <https://cradlephp.github.io>.

 - Connect to a server: